ToshioCP/Gtk4-tutorial/gfm/sec20.md

 ## Installation

-It is a good idea to install your application in `$HOME/local/bin` directory if you have installed Gtk4 from the source (See Section 2).
+It is a good idea to install your application in `$HOME/local/bin` directory if you have installed GTK 4 from the source (See Section 2).
 Then you need to put `--prefix=$HOME/local` option to meson like this.

 ~~~
 $ meson --prefix=$HOME/local _build
 ~~~

-If you've installed Gtk4 from the distribution package, `--prefix` option isn't necessary.
+If you've installed GTK 4 from the distribution package, `--prefix` option isn't necessary.
 You just install `tfe` to the default bin directory like `/usr/local/bin`.

 Modify `meson.build` and add install option and set it true in executable function.